RESPONSIBILITY

 Our Compass

-• How we invest and how we operate as a business are guided by a common set of principles articulated along four core values: alignement of interest, transparency, resource stewardship, and responsible citizenship
+• How we invest and how we operate as a business are guided by a common set of principles articulated along four core values: alignment of interest, transparency, resource stewardship, and responsible citizenship.

 • Our annual Sustainability Reports are designed as both a progress report and a path forward to a more inclusive capitalism, one investment and one vote at a time.